winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 5. Pragmatics — How language is used **in context**

 ## Non-verbal
-A type of communication that encompasses various forms of conveying messages **without the use of words.**
+A type of communication that encompasses various forms of conveying messages **without the use of words.** These can provide context, reveal emotions and attitudes, and often carries more weight than verbal cues.
 ### Kinesics
 It is the **study of body movement** in communication.
 It says that every gesture, look, and posture can be used to communicate messages silently.
 1. Facial Expressions